pmartinolli/TTGBG/README.md

 # TTGBG
-**Timeline Tree of Games and Board Games, celebrating more than 8000 years of game design innovations**
+**Timeline Tree of Games and Board Games, Celebrating More Than 8000 Years of Game Design Innovations**

 * Download the **[PDF poster](https://github.com/pmartinolli/TTGBG/blob/master/files/ttgbg.pdf)**